 Types of cold viruses

 More than 200 types of viruses can cause a cold.
-Those most responsible belong to 1 of 2 groups:
+Those most responsible belong to one of two groups:

 Because a number of viruses can cause a cold, it's possible to have several colds, one after the other, because a different virus causes each one.